Living Conditions Survey (LCS)

 NRp2-Total individual non-response rate (%)

-For more information on non-sampling errors, you can consult the quality reports for Eurostat (section 2.3 of both the Intermediate Quality Report and the Final Quality Report or section 5.3.3 of the ESQRS):
+For more information on non-sampling errors, you can consult the quality reports for Eurostat (section 6.3.3 of the ESQRS):

 To evaluate the distribution of non-response according to different characteristics of the household and its members, as well as to expand the above information you can access the document on the evaluation of non-response in the link: